fmauger1/QMol-grid/README.md

 ```Matlab
 H = QMol_Va_softCoulomb('softeningParameter',sqrt(2));
 ```
-where  we choose the softening parameter $a=\sqrt{2}$ to match H's ground state energy.
+where `'softeningParameter'` specifies the value for the parameter $a$.
+Here we choose the softening parameter $a=\sqrt{2}$ to match H's ground state energy.
 By default, the atom is located at the origin $x=0$.
 Note that H only corresponds to the atomic model, which is shared with molecular systems and various quantum frameworks.
 Thus, it must be turned into a valid Schrödinger-equation potential, using
 ```Matlab
 V = QMol_SE_V('atom',H);
 ```
+Here `'atom'` indicates to the `QMol_SE_V` object that the list of atomic centers is provided next -- here a single H effective potential.

 The simulation domain must be a Cartesian grid -- with all increasing, equally spaced discretization points -- and should be wide enough and with small enough of a discretization step to properly capture the wave function.
 In our case we select a domain ranging -15 to 15 a.u., with a discretization steps of 0.1 a.u.
 ```Matlab